C2FO/werker/README.md

 `werker` is useful if you have CPU intensive tasks that block your node process from doing handling other tasks you can easily push it off to a worker process and let `werker` manage it.

-[Here](http://screenr.com/mkM7) is a brief screen cast showing `werker` managing a pool of processes.
+Here is a brief screen cast showing `werker` managing a pool of processes.

+<iframe src="http://www.screenr.com/embed/mkM7" width="650" height="396" frameborder="0"></iframe>

 Notice how once the request stop `werker` automatically cleans up processes.
 The code for the screen cast is in the examples directory and at the bottom of this page.